 Dutch Apple Pie and Fresh Mint Tea

 For my last day in the Netherlands, I headed to Haarlem on the suggestion of Karen.
-I am so glad that my I Amsterdam Card.
-It seemed to be a little more elegant, and a bit more local with a neighborhood feeling, and was less crowded than Amsterdam proper.
+I am so glad that my I Amsterdam Card included Haarlem attractions.
+It seemed to be a little more elegant, a bit more local with a neighborhood feeling, and was less crowded than Amsterdam proper.
 If you don’t like crowds, consider reading more about the 15 least visited countries in the world.

 The first thing I noticed when I walked through Haarlem’s Grote Markt (Market Square) was not the bustling Saturday market, but the enormous church.
 Churches in Europe remind me of my dad.
 My family’s first trip abroad was a whirlwind tour of the Mediterranean.
 Marseilles, Gibraltar, Malta, Sardinia, Italy…everywhere we went, we toured churches.
 As anyone who has ever been to the Catholic parts of Europe knows, there’s a church on every corner.
 Every time he saw one he would say, “Oh look!
 A Church!”
 Thinking about his gusto and feigned surprise makes my family laugh to this day.